JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/(Unfinished) Windows Privilege Escalation.md

         SERVICE_START_NAME : .\svcusr1
 ```

-3. `icacls <FILENAME>` from the compromised Windows machine to display the security permissions and ACLs (Access Control Lists) for our target service's `BINARY_PATH_NAME` executable
+3. `icacls <FILENAME>` from the compromised Windows machine to display the security permissions and ACLs (Access Control Lists) for our target service's `BINARY_PATH_NAME` executable, which revealed that users in the "Everyone" group has I (`Inheritable Permissions`) and M (`Modify Permissions`) permissions for this executable file
 ```PowerShell
 C:\Users\thm-unpriv>icacls C:\PROGRA~2\SYSTEM~1\WService.exe
 C:\PROGRA~2\SYSTEM~1\WService.exe Everyone:(I)(M)